Emergent Lives, Decolonial Futures

 For instance, in Jack Linklater Jr.’s vignette “Water is Life” from the Reimagining Attawapiskat project, he discusses how the trees teach him many things and encourage him and people in his community to stand tall.
 This relational connection between him and his more-than-human environment is a window into the deeper ecological relations that provide wellness in Attawapiskat, and stands in stark contrast to Western property-centric notion about lands and waters as natural resources for extraction.
 These vignettes tell us something about a relational way of being in the world that refuses extractive relations.

 Relationships are foundational to Indigenous methods.
 This is particularly apparent in the art of storytelling.
-A relational, storied approach to research informed my orientation to examine the conditions enabling the persistence of life in a state of emergency in Attawapiskat and beyond.
+A relational, storied approach to research informed my orientation to examine the conditions enabling the persistence of life against a state of emergency in Attawapiskat and beyond.
 As an interpretive scholar and a sensory political ethnographer, I am interested in investigating how power relations shape shift beyond the parameters of governing institutions.
 In previous work, I dissected Canada’s colonial “policy assemblage” as it took shape within the toxic atmosphere of Canada’s Chemical Valley (Wiebe 2016).
-I looked at power relations radiating through institutions, discourses and practices from an immersive and ethnographic approach, as I lived in the heart of this petrochemical industrial complex for nearly two years and interviewed policy makers and members of the Aamjiwnaang Nation, which is situated within the center of this complex (Pasternak 2017, Pachirat 2011, 2018, Schatz 2009; Wiebe 2016).
+Contributing to the immersive practice of political ethnography, a fledgling field of study, I looked at power relations radiating through institutions, discourses and practices from an immersive and ethnographic approach, as I lived in the heart of this petrochemical industrial complex for nearly two years and interviewed policy makers and members of the Aamjiwnaang Nation, which is situated within the center of this complex (Pasternak 2017, Pachirat 2011, 2018, Schatz 2009; Wiebe 2016).
 During this immersive field work, I engaged my body in the everyday habits and routines of life in this polluted atmosphere.
 When approaching Attawapiskat several years later, I again followed the intuitive drive that an interpretive lens allows, and honed this project’s focus and scope based on connections, gut feelings and relationships.

 As explained in Chapter 2, my initial point of contact was a young woman from Attawapiskat who published a CBC news article entitled “My Attawapiskat is more than a housing crisis” (Rose 2013).
 Given my interest in how the community had been framed as constantly in crisis, and my desire to work with community-members on learning more about what’s missing from this frame, I reached out to her on social media.
-She directed me to a community leader who then invited me to the Attawapiskat pow wow in 2015.
-It was during this summer pow wow where I met high school art teacher, the new Chief as well as youth, educators and health staff.
+She directed me to a community leader who then invited me to the Attawapiskat annual Summer pow wow in August 2015.
+At this gathering I met high school art teacher Mandy Alves, the new Chief Bruce Shisheesh, as well as youth, educators, and health staff.
 I introduced myself to the community and began to develop a research proposal.
-In February 2016 I returned to conduct a critical media studies workshop at the high school and we launched the Reimagining Attawapiskat project, which received federal funding from Canada’s Social Sciences and Humanities Research Council (SSHRC) four months later.
+In February 2016 I returned to conduct a critical media studies workshop at the high school and we launched the Reimagining Attawapiskat project together, which received federal funding from Canada’s Social Sciences and Humanities Research Council (SSHRC).

-During this winter visit, I met Theresa Spence in person, then in her position of Health Director.
-After this visit I traveled to Timmins, Ontario with some of the educators to attend a Great Moon Gathering conference.
+During this February 2016 Winter visit, I met Theresa Spence in person, then in her position of Health Director.
+On my way home, I traveled to Timmins, Ontario with some of the educators to attend a Great Moon Gathering conference.
 Theresa and I spoke over breakfast after the conference about what a sustainable, decolonial future for her community would look like.
 This interview, as well as my interview with lead singer of Midnight Shine Adrian Sutherland, took place outside the reserve boundaries.
 While rooted in the places and territories that raised them, their stories travel beyond, connecting with others in many different contexts.
-Theresa’s hunger strike ignited the Idle No More movement.
+Theresa’s fast ignited the Idle No More movement.
 Adrian’s music reaches the ears of listeners around the world.
 The youth images from the Reimagining Attawapiskat project speak to audiences beyond the community.
 In each instance, these vignettes circulate widely within and outside of Attawapiskat.
 As they do so, they cast light on the dark shadows of Canadian colonialism while also illuminating the vibrant culture and strength of those who call Treaty 9 territory home.

-From my lens as a non-Indigenous political ethnographer, I see my role as creating space for the emergence of stories.
+From my lens as a non-Indigenous sensory political ethnographer, I see my role as creating space for the emergence of kaleidoscopic stories.
 At once I am committed to investigating and critiquing colonial power while also engaging in a practice of co-creation.
-In this way, storytelling is a relational art of resurgence, drawing upon ancestral teachings to critique the present and envision alternative futures.
+In this way, storytelling can be interpreted as a relational art of resurgence, drawing upon ancestral teachings to critique the present and envision alternative futures.
 Rather than assuming a stance of expert outside researcher, as a community-engaged scholar invested in life beyond the colonial status quo, I took my cues from community at all stages, from project design to dissemination.
 My learning about Cree culture and treaty stemmed from the knowledge shared with me by carriers of those teachings.
-As such, I see my responsibility going forward in this decolonial work as one that calls me to continuously critique oppressive structures and commit to creating space for the emergence of community stories.
+As such, I see my responsibility going forward in this decolonial work as one that calls me to continuously critique oppressive structures and commit to creating space for the emergence of community perspectives, voices, and stories.

 Against a State of Emergency: Emergence as Biopolitical Rupture